husarion/panther_ros/panther_description/README.md

 ## Parameters

 > **Note**
 > Default location of the IMU sensor in the URDF is the same as in Panther 1.0.
-On real robot the location is set by [panther_bringup/bringup.launch](../panther_bringup/launch/bringup.launch) from environment variables.
-Environment variables store IMU location of the given robot and are set on boot time.
+On a real robot, the location is set by [panther_bringup/bringup.launch](../panther_bringup/launch/bringup.launch) from environment variables.
+Environment variables store the IMU location of the given robot and are set on boot time.

 Arguments passed to the [panther.urdf.xacro](./urdf/panther.urdf.xacro) are the same as parameters of [panther_macro.urdf.xacro](./urdf/panther_macro.urdf.xacro).
 Thus, this section covers both of them.